-Assets and liabilities in foreign currency, transactions in foreign currency and foreign currency translation. reserves, regardless of whether they are onshore or offshore, were reflected in these consolidated financial statements at the official exchange rate of 1,507.5 USD/LL in line with, IAS 21 due to the lack of an alternative legal exchange mechanism.
-However, several exchange rates have emerged since the last quarter of 2019 that vary significantly among each other and from the official one: parallel exchange markets that are high volatile, the Platform Rate, estimated exchange rates detailed in the Government's Financial Recovery Plan, in addition to different exchange rates adopted for commercial transactions purpose in Lebanon.
-Accordingly, translation of all assets and liabilities and foreign currency transactions at the official exchange rate does not represent a reasonable estimate of expected cash flows in Lebanese Liras that would have to be generated/used from the realisation of such assets or the payment of such liabilities at the date of the transaction or at the date of the consolidated financial statements.
-In the absence of an alternative legal exchange mechanism, we are unable to estimate the effects on these consolidated financial statements and these consolidated financial statements do not include adjustments from any future change in the official exchange rate and/or alternative legal exchange mechanism.
-The impact of the valuation of the assets and liabilities in foreign currencies at a different rate is expected to be significant and will be recognised in these consolidated financial statements once the revamping of the peg and/or a new legal exchange mechanism is implemented by the Lebanese government.
-FX currency mismatch is detailed in note 49A to the consolidated financial statements.
+Because of the gap between the several exchange rates available, the number of variables and assumptions affecting the possible future resolution of the uncertainties is very high, increasing the subjectivity and complexity of the judgment and management was unable to determine the rate at which the future cash flows represented by the transaction or balance could have been settled depending on its source and nature, if those cash flows had occurred at the measurement date.
+Accordingly, the Group uses the official published exchange rate above to translate all balances and transactions in foreign currencies regardless of their source or nature, which does not represent a reasonable estimate of expected cash flows in Lebanese Liras that would have to be generated/used from the realisation of such assets or the payment of such liabilities at the date of the transaction or at the date of the consolidated financial statements.
+We are unable to estimate the effects on these consolidated financial statements and these consolidated financial statements do not include adjustments from any future change in the official published exchange rate.
+The impact of the valuation of the assets and liabilities in foreign currencies at a different rate is expected to be significant and will be recognised in these consolidated financial statements once the revamping of the peg is implemented by the Lebanese government.
+Foreign currency mismatch is detailed in note 48A to these consolidated financial statements.

-As at 31 December 2020, loss allowances on assets held at the Central Bank of Lebanon and the portfolio of Lebanese government securities held at amortised cost are recorded in these consolidated financial statements at the loss rates mentioned in the Central Bank of Lebanon's Intermediate Circular 567.
-Due to the high levels of uncertainties, the lack of observable indicators, and the lack of visibility on the government's plans with respect to the exposures of banks to the Central Bank of Lebanon and Lebanese sovereign, we are unable to estimate in a reasonable manner expected credit losses on these exposures.
+As at 31 December 2021, loss allowances on assets held at the Central Bank of Lebanon and the portfolio of Lebanese government securities held at amortised cost are recorded in these consolidated financial statements at the loss rates mentioned in the Central Bank of Lebanon's Intermediate Circular 567.
+Due to the high levels of uncertainties, the lack of observable indicators, and the lack of visibility on the government's plans with respect to the Group's exposures to the Central Bank of Lebanon and Lebanese sovereign, we are unable to estimate in a reasonable manner expected credit losses on these exposures.
+Accordingly, these consolidated financial statements do not include adjustments of the carrying amount of these assets to their recoverable amounts based on International Financial Reporting Standards and an expected credit loss model.

-Accordingly, these consolidated financial statements do not include adjustments of the carrying amount of these assets to their recoverable amounts based on International Financial Reporting Standards and an expected credit losses model.
 The impact is expected to be pervasive and will be reflected in the consolidated financial statements once the debt restructuring has been defined conclusively by the government and all uncertainties and constraints are resolved and the mechanism for allocating losses by asset class and currency is clear and conclusive.
-Maximum exposures to the credit risk of the Central Bank of Lebanon and the Lebanese government and the recognised loss allowances, as well as their staging are detailed in note 48 to these consolidated financial statements.
+Maximum exposures to the credit risk of the Central Bank of Lebanon and the Lebanese government and the recognised loss allowances, as well as their staging are detailed in note 47 to these consolidated financial statements.